jankrnac/rechifi/content/headphones/moondrop/variations.md

 ::ImageText
 ---
 image: moondrop/variations/image2.jpg
-reversed: true
 ---
-# Seek for the perfect compatibility of Tribrid IEM
+## Seek for the perfect compatibility of Tribrid IEM

 Since the application of electrostatic driver for in-ear earphones, products with electrostatic units have emerged